bbauska/LFS171x/README.md

 One can send and receive bitcoins anywhere in the world in a completely P2P manner, without having to intermediate through a trusted third party, such as a bank.

-According to the [Coin Market Cap Website][https://coinmarketcap.com/], as of November 2020, bitcoin's market capitalization (market cap) was over $286 billion.
+According to the Coin Market Capitalization website <a href="https://coinmarketcap.com">, as of November 2020, bitcoin's market capitalization (market cap) was over $286 billion.
 Today, 23-Mar-2022 it is $836 billion.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------- bitcoin - a popular blockchain deployment ---------------------------->